Nature

 Unsplash | Roya Ann Miller

-100 different species of plants, animals, and birds are being lost every day as a direct consequence of this habitat loss.
+One hundred different species of plants, animals, and birds are being lost every day as a direct consequence of this habitat loss.
 Sadly, 1,400 species of trees are now on the critically endangered list.

-Following current projections, by the year 2030, only 10% of our world's rainforests will remain.
+Following current projections, by 2030, only 10% of our world's rainforests will remain.
 With 80% of the damage caused by agriculture, we simply must curb this type of intensive farming and shift to a more sustainable method of food production.

 Better World Info is an excellent source of information on reforestation projects, food and agriculture, Big Meat, and sustainable agriculture.

-Search our rewilding pioneers, reforestation heroes, and indigenous leaders on the frontlines.
-Learn about Berta Cáceres the murdered Honduran land defender who fought against giant dam construction, and Steven Donziger whose legal battles fight against the nature destroying oil industry.
+Search our rewilding pioneers, reforestation heroes, and Indigenous leaders on the frontlines.
+Learn about Berta Cáceres, the murdered Honduran land defender who fought against giant dam construction, and Steven Donziger, whose legal battles fight against the nature-destroying oil industry.

-Pushing it to the limit has made rainforests more vulnerable than ever, almost 75% have now lost the ability to recover from the increasing threat of wildfires and drought.
+Pushing it to the limit has made rainforests more vulnerable than ever.
+Almost 75% have now lost the ability to recover from the increasing threat of wildfires and drought.
 Deforestation is bringing more and more diseases into existence.

-We must not wait any longer, nature, and everything it encompasses MUST be protected and preserved for future generations.
+We must not wait any longer.
+Nature and everything it encompasses MUST be protected and preserved for future generations.
 Better World Info is your knowledge platform for all things nature.
-The sharing of knowledge helps to raise awareness, supports the essential work of environmental organisations, and brings together like minded individuals who want to make this world a better place.
+The sharing of knowledge helps to raise awareness, supports the essential work of environmental organisations, and brings together like-minded individuals who want to make this world a better place.

-Author: Rachael Mellor, 20.12.22 licensed under CC BY-ND 4.0
+Author: Rachael Mellor, 20.12.22 (Updated 24.04.25) licensed under CC BY-SA 4.0

-For further reading on nature see below ⬇️
+For further reading on Nature see below ⬇️

 Hot Topics